mfmarson/Weather-App/README.md

 - **Frontend:** React, TypeScript
 - **Backend:** AWS Lambda (Node.js with TypeScript), AWS API Gateway
 - **Deployment:** AWS S3 (static hosting), AWS CloudFront (CDN)
-- **Authentication:** AWS Cognito (user sign-in/sign-out)
+- **Authentication:** JWT-based authentication with AWS Lambda and DynamoDB
 - **Version Control:** Git, GitHub

 ## Project Overview
 The application allows users to enter a city name to retrieve current weather details (temperature, conditions, humidity, etc.) from a 3rd-party weather API.
 All API requests are proxied securely through an AWS Lambda backend to prevent exposure of the API key on the frontend.
-The frontend is statically hosted on AWS S3/CloudFront with user authentication powered by AWS Cognito.
+The frontend is statically hosted on AWS S3/CloudFront with user authentication powered by AWS Lambda and DynamoDB.

 ## Setup & Local Development
 *(This section will be expanded with detailed instructions later)*